 up my vitamin D tank and getting that healthy looking tan.

 Food at a local restaurant/ home stay and a good coffee is a joy and perfect meal plan while travelling.

 I don’t do museums (unless it’s Salvador Dali) but I love street art.

-Long and sometimes challenging hikes in the remote mountain plateaus is an ultimate choice for an
+Long and sometimes challenging hikes in the remote mountains is an ultimate choice for an

-active nature experience and a weekend habit while in the UAE where I currently reside.
+active nature experience and a weekend gate away while in the UAE, where I currently reside.
 Small town

 by the sea is an ideal choice for a little break during intense journey as well as a perfect retirement plan